 We have a box of Christmas books we keep in an attic space in our garage, alongside the boxes of other holiday paraphernalia: ornaments, knick knacks, stockings and decorations.
 Our tangible objects that store experiences like genies in bottles: the nativity set from our trip to Peru; the life-saver Santa with the Styrofoam head made by my second grade self.
 The boxes labeled ‘Christmas’ are stowed behind our tent, sleeping bags, tarps, ski boots, tackle boxes, and fishing rods, so getting them down is always a production.
 Earlier this week, I asked Alexi to retrieve the books; heroically, he did.
 Last night, after reading Christmas in the Barn, a poetic account of the Christmas story, to Cal, I answered a multitude of questions about how a baby could be born outside a hospital; what they used for diapers; why Mary and Joseph were traveling to pay taxes.

 This past week, the home of one of my cousins burned to the ground, and they lost everything.
 Furniture, dishes, computer, clothing, toys, linens, camera, books, photos, toothbrushes, stuffed animals.
 By some miracle, they weren't home when it happened.
-I had a grim conversation with my sister about it this morning, and after we hung up I remembered a question Jon Nelson once asked me.
-Or maybe it was a sermon he preached.
-In any case, he wondered what I would take with me if I had to flee my home suddenly, and could only bring what I could carry.
+I had a grim conversation with my sister about it this morning, and after we hung up I remembered a question Jon Nelson once asked: what I would choose to take, if I had to flee my home suddenly, and could only bring what I could carry?
 I still don’t have a good answer.